Our aim: to get to the heart of the matter in a nutshell.

 In the new BDA agenda, Employers' President Dulger looks to the new year with optimism.
 What was particularly relevant in the EU in 2021 and what can we expect in 2022?
 Answers in the topic of the week.
 A Christmas greeting from the BDA communications team and much more awaits you.

 Respect for corporate responsibility

-There is magic in every beginning
+There's a magic in every beginning

 New opportunities for reform

 For a sustainable economic recovery

 Germany after the election

 Legal certainty for vaccination status inquiry!

 In the current issue, you can read the appeal by employer president Rainer Dulger on the current vaccination appeal and the call for the new German government to put social security systems at the top of the agenda.
 In the commentary, Florian Hahn, CDU/CSU Member of Parliament and Chairman of the Committee on European Union Affairs, reflects on growth and value creation for Europe.
 In the topic of the week, we report on the conference on the future of Europe and the core demands of employers.
 In addition, our virtual lunch talk series will start again after the summer break with many interesting players and topics.
 You can register in the agenda.